Name

 Specify the quality of service desired for the incoming messages, from 0, 1 and 2.
 Defaults to 0.
 See mqtt(7) for more information on QoS.

-The QoS is identical for all topics subscribed to in a single instance of mosquitto_rr.
+The QoS applies to all topics subscribed to in a single instance of this client.

 --quiet